 One of the best possible ways to break your computer is to click on anonymous links, random pop-ups and unknown email attachments because those are the most popular ways for viruses and malware to attack and compromise your computer.

 If your machine is running slowly, you’re getting complaints about spam messages sent from your email address, you’re suddenly seeing unknown error messages and program icons, you’re seeing an increase in weird messages or pop-up ads or your computer is crashing, you might have a virus or other malicious software.

 Always use anti-virus software and keep up to date on scans and updates.
 When the software asks you to restart your machine, do it right away!

-From annihilated AC adaptors to suspicious Zip files, Device Pitstop in Grandville can fix just about any issue with your PC and Mac computer or laptop.
+From annihilated AC adaptors to suspicious Zip files, Device Pitstop can fix just about any issue with your PC and Mac computer or laptop.
 Bring your machine in to 3845 Rivertown Pkwyive today or give us a call at 952-260-7571 to talk through your issues.